Fitting a wood burning stove with back boiler to existing central heating system

 Options for fitting a wood burning stove with back boiler to existing central heating system

-Despite what you might have been told, wood burning stoves with back boiler central heating can be installed in your home.
+Despite what you might have been told, wood burner with back boiler central heating can be installed in your home.
 It is entirely possible to heat your whole home from a solid fuel appliance, and in this guide we will outline how.
 But remember, you should not attempt any of the techniques described in this article unless you are a trained professional.

 There are a number of ways in which you can go about installing wood burning stoves with back boiler for hot water, and here we will look at some of the tried and trusted methods.

-It is possible to plumb a stove to allow it to act as a radiator within a vented system, and this is one of the most common methods of fitting a boiler stove into a hot water system.
+It is possible to plumb a stove to allow it to act as a radiator within a vented system, and this is one of the most common methods of fitting a back boiler stove into a hot water system.
 This method of installation means that an existing gas boiler will only come on to 'top up' the system on its way to reaching a desired temperature.

 With this system, the secondary gas or oil boiler may be turned off at any time in order to solely use the wood burning stove for power.
 A steam vent pipe can be installed, running upwards from the boiler stove and supplying the cold water supply of a property.